Associates in Arts - Northeast Alabama Community College - 1993

 Master's in Curriculum and Instruction - University of Phoenix, Online - 2008

-Doctoral in Education Administration- University of Phoenix, Online - Presently pursuing
+Doctoral in Educational Leadership- University of Phoenix, Online - September 2013

 I am a Family and Consumer Sciences Education teacher and acting advisor for the Family, Career and Community Leaders of America (FCCLA).
 Another enjoyable responsibility includes being on the decoration and reception committee of STAR.
-This is my seventh year at the school and my twelfth year teaching.
 I teach 9-12th grade.
 I have also taught in middle school, grades 6-8.
 Teaching middle school was an experience that taught about the differences of age and emotional and intellectual development.
 This year, I have also volunteered to take another step toward staying involved in the lives of SHS students; I am assisting Mr. Leek with the Danceline.
 I am sure this adventure will prove to be a wonderful learning experience also!

 The most rewarding part of my life besides my love of family and teaching is my commitment to a higher calling in life.
 I am a youth minister at my church.
 I also play the music for the church.
 I do enjoy life to the best of my ability even with limited hours during the day.

 In conclusion, I am looking forward to the exiting school year with our youth.
 Every year is different with students -- in fact, I would say every day is different!
-They offer innovative ideas and creative skills to make the course, Family and Consumer Sciences, a valuable tool for their future.
+They offer innovative ideas and creative skills to make the courses a valuable tool for their future.
 I love what I do and love each of my students as individuals!
 Although I am biased, I know it is true: Scottsboro High School is a wonderful culture of brilliant minds driven to succeed.